jlstrater/No-Nonsense-NoSQL/README.md

   * watches for changes on project files
   * When files change, the assemble task is re-run and
   * Livereload triggers browser update on assemble task completion

+##Notes
+Yes, I know that the print to pdf functionality is broken.
+I'm working on it.